-To understand the magnitude of these vampire loads, we need to appreciate that power (the instant flow of electricity – or electrical energy) is measured in watts (W).
+To understand the scale of vampire loads, we note that we measure power in watts (W).
 Most of us are familiar with a 60W bulb (hopefully more often replaced with a 9W LED!).
 If that bulb operates 24/7 for a full year, it consumes 60 watts x 24 x 365 = 525,600 watt-hours of energy.
-Because this number is large, we prefer to quantify in kilowatt-hours (kWh), in this case 525.6 kWh.
+Because this number is large, we prefer to quantify in kilowatt-hours (kWh): in this case 525.6 kWh.
 On average, we pay about $0.12 per kWh in the US.
-At this flat rate, that 60W bulb would cost us $63.07 for our year’s non-stop use.
+At this flat rate, that 60W bulb costs $63.07 for our year’s non-stop use.

 What the Math Means for Vampire Loads

-Think about all the watts required to heat up those chargers and other devices in our homes.
-On average, these loads account for less than 5 W each.
+Think about all the watts required to maintain those chargers and other devices, often warm to the touch even when not active.
+On average, these loads account for less than 5 watts each.
 But together, they add up!
 Especially if you look at big loads like a DVR (23-49 W), digital cable boxes (13-30 W), and televisions (0-22 W).
 The graphic below from the Lawrence Berkeley National Laboratory helps illustrate these loads and others.

-Since on average, each watt of vampire load costs us a little over $1 per year, it is easy to see how the cost adds up.
-In fact, a 2015 report from the National Resources Defense Council found that idle load accounts for 23% of annual household electricity consumption.
+Since on average, each watt of vampire load costs us a little over $1 per year, costs add up!
+In fact, a 2015 report from the National Resources Defense Council found that vampire load accounts for about 23% of annual household electricity consumption.

 What the Math Means for YOU!

-By now, you may wish to learn how much money you are spending on Vampire Load.
+By now, you may wish to learn how much money you are spending on vampire loads — and better yet, how to avoid them!
 But who has the time to run through all the calculations on their own?

 Fortunately, you don’t have to!
 Duke Energy has put together a really simple calculator that helps expose your annual spending on idle load.
 Your only requirement: to count or to estimate the number of each device listed in the calculator.
 The tool then does the math for you.
-A good feature of the Duke Energy calculator is that it only examines idle load that we as consumers can mitigate by unplugging or using smart strips or plugs (see below).
+A good feature of the Duke Energy calculator is that it only examines vampire loads that we consumers can avoid by unplugging or using smart power strips or plugs (see below!).

-Speaking personally, I ran through the calculator and “discovered” that I am likely spending at least $125 per year on my vampires.
+Speaking personally, I ran through the calculator and “discovered” that I likely spend at least $125 per year on my vampires.
 Time to get to work slaying them!

 Savings Calculations for the Vampire Loads We Avoid

-In calculating savings, Emporia considers that with diligence we can avoid a large number of vampire loads in our homes.
+In calculating savings in its app, Emporia Energy considers that with diligence we can avoid a large number of vampire loads in our homes.
 Two strategies exist for removing these loads.
-First, we can unplug devices such as chargers while not in immediate use.
-Second, we can employ smart power strips or outlets – sometimes equipped with motion sensors.
-These aids prove highly useful where we concentrate multiple problematic devices, such as in the office, the kitchen, the family room, or the garage.
+As a first step, we can unplug devices such as chargers while not in immediate use.
+Though effective, this strategy may prove inconvenient for frequently used devices.
+Or difficult to reach outlets!
+Therefore, as a second step, we can employ smart power strips or plugs.
+Aided by connected WiFi and mobile apps, these aids prove highly useful!
+And they shine best in locations where we concentrate multiple problematic devices: in the office, the kitchen, the family room, or the garage.

-Although the NRDC report points to vampire loads’ consuming 23% or household electricity, Emporia recognizes that not all loads may be eliminated.
-Therefore, savings will fall within a range of 5% to 10%.
-As with other savings calculations, Emporia then scales these savings based upon the frequency of app use.
-Ultimately, these savings and others may achieve savings as high as 50% on energy!
+Although the NRDC report cited above points to 23% of household electricity drained by vampire loads, Emporia recognizes that only a portion may be eliminated.
+Therefore, we expect actual savings to fall within a range of 5% to 10%.
+As with other savings calculations, the Emporia app scales these savings based upon the level of user engagement.